pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

   - `queue`: Experience data is stored in a queue.
 This storage type is recommended for most use cases.
   - `sql`: Experience data is stored in a SQL database.
 If your database only supports local access (e.g., SQLite), set `wrap_in_ray` to `True` to wrap the database in a Ray actor, enabling remote access from other nodes.
   - `file`: Experience data is stored in a JSON file.
 This storage type should be used only for debugging purposes in `explore` mode.
+- `path`: The path to the experience buffer.
   - For `queue` storage type, this field is optional.
 You can specify a SQLite database or JSON file path here to back up the queue data.
   - For `file` storage type, the path points to the directory containing the dataset files.
   - For `sql` storage type, the path points to the SQLite database file.